nikczemnydev/UnblurEffectLoading/README.md

+# You can now view it online at https://codepen.io/nikczemnydev/details/VwRrpyw #

 HTML, CSS, JavaScript - Unblur Effect Loading - unblurring animation demo web application that gradually unblurs images as they load.
 Here’s how it works:

 Initial Blur: